Facing the January blues as an immigrant family in Sweden

 How I embraced Sweden's second-hand culture (and why you should, too)

-"My children need the newest and best of everything," said someone who was not me.
 Don't get me wrong, my children are my precious angels whose needs I put before my own on a regular basis.
 They are also precious angels whose exuberant love of life means that almost nothing passes out of their possession in "gently used" condition.
 Which is why I have happily embraced Sweden's vibrant second-hand and upcycling market.

 Why America's gun culture made us raise our children in Sweden